mbta/screens/docs/tech_specs/0005_eink_widget_endpoint.md

 And then suddenly, the widget page is rendered!
 Mercury will be taking screenshots of these pages and sending the image to the screen, only to update with a new screenshot if the data for that widget changes.

+Note: `MappingContext` is needed as a wrapper for WidgetPage because it maps the widget data `type` field to components. `ResponseMapperContext` is not needed (because the client won't be making data requests.)

 Example 1: Footer.
 POST to http://localhost:4000/v2/screen/gl_eink_v2/widget with body
 ```
 {